Oman is a civil law jurisdiction. Legislation is the primary source of its laws, not judicial precedent.

 Omani taxpayers are required to withhold tax on any of the following types of payment to foreign entities that do not have a permanent establishment in Oman:

-Oman’s Capital Market Authority announced on 16 May 2019 that the Government had agreed to “suspend the income tax related to dividends on shares and interests at 10% imposed after the issuance of the Income Tax Law promulgated by Royal Decree No. 9/2017 for three years as from May 6, 2019 extendable.”
+Oman’s Capital Market Authority announced on 16 May 2019 that the government had agreed to “suspend the income tax related to dividends on shares and interests at 10% imposed after the issuance of the Income Tax Law promulgated by Royal Decree No 9/2017 for three years as from May 6, 2019 extendable.”
+The suspension on income tax related to dividends on shares and interests has been extended by the ESP until 2024 (see under Economic Stimulus Plan above).

 The worldwide income of an entity formed in Oman is taxed in Oman.
 Tax credits are available to Omani taxpayers (as defined in 5.2 Taxes Applicable to Businesses) who are subject to foreign taxes on income that is also taxed in Oman.
 The credit is limited to the amount of tax incurred in Oman.